-The Employer shall contribute an amount, in cents-per-hour in accordance with the Wage and Benefit Schedule as set out in the applicable Provincial Appendix attached hereto, to the Apprenticeship Fund for all hours worked, including waiting and reporting time, by all employees covered by this Agreement.
+The Employer shall contribute an amount, in cents-per-hour in accordance with the Wage and Benefit Schedule as set out in the New Brunswick, Nova Scotia and Prince Edward Island Provincial Appendix attached hereto, to the Apprenticeship Fund for all hours worked, including waiting and reporting time, by all employees covered by this Agreement.
 Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1-1/2 or 2).